Self-Aug: Query and Entropy Adaptive Decoding for Large Vision-Language Models: Introduction

+Advanced decoding methods can significantly enhance the factual consistency by shaping how token sequences are selected from output distributions at each generation step~\citep{van2022mutual, favero2024multi}.
+A prominent decoding strategy to reduce hallucination effect is Contrastive Decoding (CD)~\citep{li2022contrastive}, a technique that improves factuality by contrasting the outputs of an expert model with those of a weaker, \textit{amateur} counterpart~\citep{zhang2023alleviating, chuang2023dola}.
+Motivated by this principle, Visual Contrastive Decoding (VCD)~\citep{leng2024mitigating} was introduced to improve the general perceptual capabilities of LVLMs by contrasting standard output with an amateur logit generated from an input image degraded by random noise.
 Subsequent research in VCD has primarily focused on determining which visual modifications or hidden states with experimental heuristics can maximize the sample variance while maintaining the semantics~\citep{ li2023inference, huang2024opera}.
 However, these methods often overlook the critical role of the \textit{input text query}, which specifies which aspects of an image are relevant to the user request.
 For instance, asking to identify an object in the image and solving a handwritten math problem require entirely different capabilities and reasoning from the LVLM.
 While VACoDe~\citep{kim2024vacode} addressed this by estimating the divergence between logit distributions among the predefined visual augmentation set at the first generation step in a brute-force manner, there are two fundamental limitations.
-First, the first-token divergence is an empirical measure that does not always assure a favorable augmentation choice for the entire generation sequence.
+First, first-token divergence is an empirical measure that does not always assure a favorable augmentation choice for the entire generation sequence.
 Second, its dependence on a single token renders it suitable for short, multiple-choice style answers but fundamentally limits its effectiveness for complex tasks requiring open-ended generation and multi-step reasoning.